Michael McDonald (fighter): Ultimate Fighting Championship

 On December 4, 2012, UFC President Dana White announced that the UFC Bantamweight Champion Dominick Cruz had reinjured his ACL requiring surgery and would be out for 6–9 months.
 McDonald faced the UFC Interim Bantamweight Champion Renan Barão on February 16, 2013, at UFC on Fuel TV: Barão vs. McDonald.
 McDonald was competitive with capable take-down defense and crisp boxing - particularly in the first two rounds - but ultimately succumbed to Barão's more diverse skillset as he mixed in knees and kicks standing together with take-downs.
 Barão secured an arm-triangle choke at 3:57 of the fourth round, forcing the tap from McDonald.
+McDonald holds the record for being the youngest fighter to challenge a UFC Championship.

 McDonald faced Brad Pickett on August 17, 2013, at UFC Fight Night 26.
 He dominated the first round, almost finishing Pickett with strikes before gaining a second round submission victory with a triangle choke.
 The win also earned McDonald his first Submission of the Night award, and he and Pickett earned the Fight of the Night bonus award as well.

 McDonald faced Urijah Faber on December 14, 2013, at UFC on Fox 9.
 After a back and forth first round, Faber stunned McDonald in the second with a flurry of punches, McDonald went to the canvas and Faber jumped on him and finished the fight by submission due to a guillotine choke.

-After being sidelined for all of 2014 and 2015 nursing a litany of injuries, including hand and wrist surgeries, McDonald returned to face Masanori Kanehara on January 2, 2016, at UFC 195.
+After being sidelined for all of 2014 and 2015 nursing a litany of injuries, including multiple hand and wrist surgeries, McDonald returned to face Masanori Kanehara on January 2, 2016, at UFC 195.
 He won the fight via submission in the second round, after nearly being submitted himself by an arm-triangle choke in the preceding sequence of the fight.
-The win also earned McDonald his first Performance of the Night bonus award.
+The win also earned McDonald a Performance of the Night bonus award.